 Block Operating.
 This budget allocation is for the cost of administrative operations for a fiscal year in a department.
 Some of the usual expenses on these accounts are for office supplies, copier lease costs, delivery services expenses, travel reimbursements, postage, telephone costs, subscriptions, memberships, etc.

-Default Account.
-The JHU Controller’s Office requires the KSAS Business Office to set up a General Funds Default account for each of the departments.
-The account is used to complete transactions in a timely manner when the Controller’s Office does not have access to a viable account number.
-The department has the responsibility to reconcile the default account and transfer the charges to a correct internal order.
+Default Accounts.
+The JHU Controller’s Office requires the KSAS Business Office to set up General Funds Default accounts for each department.
+These accounts are used to complete salary(ends in 99) and non-salary(ends in 98) transactions in a timely manner when the Controller’s Office does not have access to a viable account number.
+The department has the responsibility to reconcile the default accounts and transfer the charges to a correct internal order.

 Faculty Salary Budget.
 Department tenure and tenure-track salaries and fringe benefits are allocated on this zero-based budget.
 Also on this budget are salaries for any approved visitors or other faculty.